-See Section 16.3.2, "Datatype Property Toolbar" and Section 16.3.3, "Property Fields For Datapersistence (from the superclass, Classifier).
-Values transitory, indicating state is destroyed when an instance is destroyed or persistent, marking state is preserved when an instance is destroyed.
+See Section 16.3.2, "Datatype Property Toolbar" and Section 16.3.3, "Property Fields For Data-type" below.

 Standard tab.
 Unused.
 One would expect a class declaration for the new datatype to support code generation.

 Standard tab.
 In the UML metamodel, Datatype has the following standard tagged values defined.